asyncapi/modelina/docs/usage.md

 The library expects the `$schema` property for the document to be set in order to understand the input format.
 By default, if no other inputs are detected, it defaults to `JSON Schema draft 7`.
 The process of interpreting a JSON Schema to a model can be read [here](./interpretation_of_JSON_Schema.md).

 ## Generate models from Swagger 2.0 documents
-When providing an AsyncAPI document, Modelina iterates the entire document and generate models for all defined `body` parameters and responses.
-If any other kind of iteration is wanted, feel free to create a [feature request](https://github.com/asyncapi/modelina/issues/new?assignees=&labels=enhancement&template=enhancement.md).

 There are one way to generate models from a Swagger 2.0 document

 - [Generate from a pure JS object](../examples/swagger2.0-from-object)